 Service Dog Laws Oklahoma – Service Dog Definitions

 The definition of a service animal for public access rights is the same for all states.
 It is governed by the ADA (Americans with Disabilities Act).
 But this is just one of the service dog definitions.

 Under the ADA, a service animal is any dog that has been individually trained to do tasks or work for the benefit of a person living with a disability.
 The tasks and/or work the dog performs must be directly related to a specific person’s disability.

 Technically, service animals must be dogs.
-However, some people use a miniature horse.
+However, some people use miniature horses.
 Businesses need to assess any situation where a miniature horse is present and make reasonable accommodations for those folks whenever possible.